Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 One of the most profound features of the Omnisyndetic Calculator is its **exact geometric derivation of ℏc** (Planck's constant times the speed of light).
 Rather than assuming ℏ or c as inputs, the calculator generates them from the **curvature dynamics of Nexonic return loops**.

-This is accomplished through the *Normalized Arc Return Pressure (NARP)* — a curvature pressure scalar that emerges when a triadic loop fails to complete its angular closure and radial coherence simultaneously.
+This is accomplished through the *Normalized Arc Return Pressure (NARP)*   a curvature pressure scalar that emerges when a triadic loop fails to complete its angular closure and radial coherence simultaneously.

 This formulation matches the known value of **ℏc ≈ 197.327 MeV·fm** to **five decimal places**, **without invoking empirical constants**.

+However ofcouse, for those not convinced by my method, Narp can also be understood as ℏc * CoherenceWindow.
+And have the exact ontological interpetation, just not stickly derived as I am attempting (like a mad man against all common sense)
 ### Implications:

-- ℏc is not a fixed constant of the universe—it is a **compression ratio** of loop coherence under structural tension.
+- ℏc is not a fixed constant of the universe it is a **compression ratio** of loop coherence under structural tension.
 - The quantum scale itself emerges from **topological saturation**: the point at which return pressure diverges beyond identity stability.
 - This reveals a new path to quantum limits: not through uncertainty or operators, but through **geometry and relational collapse**.